 provide a CCP to the Contractor and the Contractor shall, within 30 days after receipt, notify the Commonwealth Representative of any changes it requires to the CCP.

 Prior to the Contractor preparing a CCP, the Commonwealth may require the Contractor to provide a NTE quote for the preparation of a CCP.
-If the Commonwealth exercises its discretion under this clause, the amount payable under clause 11.1.7 shall not exceed the NTE quote provided.
+If the Commonwealth requires a NTE quote under this clause, the amount payable under clause 11.1.7 shall not exceed the NTE quote provided.

 Unless otherwise agreed in writing, the Commonwealth Representative shall: